luisg-costa/Folium-covid19-mortality-rate-by-country/README.md

 ## Setup
 To run this python script, you need to download and unzip the code.
 If you don´t have python, you need to [install it first](https://www.python.org/downloads/).

-Run a terminal command in game folder and run the follow command:
+Run a terminal command in your downloaded folder and run the follow command:
 ```
 python map_covid.py
 ```